NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

         - Tasks (only for Crewmates):
             - Display a list of all tasks display name that the user has to do with red icon: ✘ and green :heavy_check_mark: (this icon look better in game) if finished
             - Show the current selected task by the compass to the user
+        - Active sabotage list (if any are present)
+        - Sabotage list (only for Impostors):
+            - The sabotage display name with the cooldown of it
 - Inside of taks:
     - Joined by right clicking on a sign in game or using the test command
     - A new "zone" is pasted for the player